Enhanced Generative Model Evaluation with Clipped Density and Coverage: Related Work

-Recent works have aimed to improve these metrics. \emph{Precision Cover} and \emph{Recall Cover}, metrics analogous to \emph{Precision} and \emph{Recall}, have been introduced in \cite{cheema2023precision}: they require at least $k' > 1$ samples to be within a ball for it to be considered covered.
-Another approach introduced in \cite{park2023probabilistic} hinges on probabilistic metrics, \emph{P-precision} and \emph{P-recall}, which measure the probability of a synthetic (resp. real) element being within a random sub-support of the real (resp. synthetic) distribution.
+Recent works have aimed to improve these metrics. \emph{Precision Cover} and \emph{Recall Cover}, analogous to \emph{Precision} and \emph{Recall}, were introduced by \citet{cheema2023precision}.
+They count a ball as covered only if it contains at least $k' > 1$ samples.
+A probabilistic approach was introduced by \citet{park2023probabilistic}: \emph{P-precision} and \emph{P-recall}.
+These measure the probability that a synthetic (resp., real) sample lies within a random sub-support of the real (resp., synthetic) distribution.